Wireless Penetration Testing: Fern

 Now, here in the first option, the user can select the wireless interface from the drop-down menu.
 Here, we have selected the Wlan0 interface.
 As you can see that fern here has automatically put the Wlan0 interface on monitor mode.

-Monitor Mode: NIC cards by default are designed to only capture packets that are destined to be reached to a specific device.
-Monitor mode is essentially a promiscuous mode for wireless networks that allows Wi-Fi adapters to capture Wi-Fi management, data and control packets without having to associate with that access point first.
-Hence, by definition, we can understand that raw pcap files can be captured by a wireless adapter in monitor mode and can be used for auditing and/or hacking purposes.
+Monitor Mode: NIC cards typically capture only the packets destined for a specific device.
+However, in monitor mode, Wi-Fi adapters capture Wi-Fi management, data, and control packets without needing to associate with the access point first.
+Hence, we can understand that wireless adapters in monitor mode capture raw pcap files.
+These files can then be used for auditing and/or hacking purposes.

 Once we have chosen the interface, we’ll need to scan for access points now.